computamike/computamike.github.io/_posts/2020-01-29-building-on-wordpress.markdown

 A project I am working on is related to the REST API for WooCommerce.
 This has meant that for development purposes I need to stand up a WooCommerce instance that I can interact with.

 We've recently started getting into docker more and more, so I thought I'd try my hand at building a docker image.
-I borrowed quite heavily from the example docker-compose.yml file and the documentation from the official WordPress docker image - located here : [https://hub.docker.com/_/wordpress](https://hub.docker.com/_/wordpress)
+I borrowed quite heavily from the example docker-compose.yml file and the documentation from the [official WordPress docker image](https://hub.docker.com/_/wordpress).

 My plan was to create a shell script that I could shell out that would configure my WordPress instance correctly.
 I wanted to run this as part of the image creation, so I started experimenting with docker-compose and docker build.